 “Sure enough, the first shot of the day, I went tearing out, and the wall did’nt come down.
 I was made of plywood and I would’nt have liked to have gone through it.
 I hit the brakes, and I went skidding sideways, missing the wall by about an inch.
 Nobody on the other side knew what was going on.
 They figured somewhere along the line I had chickened out and decided not to do it at all.
 Anyway, it worked the second time around.”

 I have tried my best to find as much information as I can about Batgirl’s bike however, it has been a struggle!
-Firstly the bike used for the “1967 Batgirl Presentation” (click to watch) is different from the bike which was eventually used throughout season three, that is 100% fact.
+The bike was first featured in the unaired ABC 1967 presentation or sometimes referred to as the unofficial ‘pilot’ for season three – you can watch the pilot through a link on my video webpage.
+The bike featured in this is different from the bike which was eventually used throughout season three, that is 100% fact.
 The story behind that bike is not however clear.
 A company called “Kustomotive” had a contract worth $500 to produce a Batgirl Cycle to be used for “A Batgirl Promotional Film” but the make of that bike is unknown, and the reason why they did not continue using that bike for the series is also unknown.
-Logic suggests that Fox and Greenway did not like the design, and to be honest it did not look anything special!
+Logic suggests that Fox and Greenway Productions did not like the design, and to be honest it did not look anything special – I mean to be fair, they was only given $500!
+The original/pilot bike is show below.

 Now here is another gap in the puzzle… For yet another unknown reason Yamaha sent a YDS-5E motorcycle into Greenway Productions at Fox.
 The prop department at Fox Studios in California customised the bike to how you see it during season three.
 Unlike say the Batmobile where five were produced, only one Batgirl Cycle was made.